bekiralti/villas-controller-tutorial/readme.md

 Eventhough the following UML diagram belongs to the more detailed [with_code_explanation](with_code_explanation/readme.md), I think it still helps in understanding how each Component is build.
 ![villas-controller-uml](villas-controller-uml.svg)

-A better, sleaker version of the same diagram can be found in the [official documentation](https://villas.fein-aachen.org/docs/controller/protocol).
+A sleaker, probably easier to digest version of the same diagram can be found in the [official documentation](https://villas.fein-aachen.org/docs/controller/protocol).

 VILLAScontroller first decides to which *category* a Component belongs.
 For that it looks at its field `category`.
 Let's keep our example going with only one Component.